Margo Smith: 1976–1980: Peak success and image metamorphosis

 In 1979, Smith felt her music lacked an identity of its own.
 Together, with songwriter Mack David and producer Norro Wilson, she wrote a song that would alter her artistic image.
-Titled "Still a Woman," the song focused on the martial needs facing middle-aged women, according to an excerpt from Billboard magazine.
+Titled "Still a Woman," the song focused on the marital needs facing middle-aged women, according to an excerpt from Billboard magazine.
 Smith also spoke of the song in the same interview: "I wanted to write a song that said 'hey, even though I may have a few children and a few gray hairs, I'm just as good as I ever was'."
 Released as a single, it reached number seven on the Billboard country list and the top 20 of the RPM chart in 1979.
 The song was released on a similarly themed album called A Woman.
 The project peaked at number 36 on the country albums chart.
 Writer Greg Adams described A Woman as having "a mildly adventurous spirit."
 Kurt Wolff commented that A Woman made Smith into "a middle-aged sexpot."
 The album would also produce a second single in 1979.
 Smith's cover of "If I Give My Heart to You" would reach the top ten of the Billboard country chart in 1979.